Why Do a Male Lion Called King of the Jungle?

 3. Their Survival Instinct

 All the male juvenile lions have to leave their home pride at the age of 2–3 years to find their own.
-They travel hundreds of miles to invade a foreign territory, to do that they have to defeat that foreign territories protectors (male lions in that pride).
+They travel hundreds of miles to invade a new territory, and to succeed, they must first defeat the male lions guarding that pride.

 Lion Called King of Jungle